cloudcell/cvocgen/README.md

   - `cvocgen`: Compiled C vocabulary generator executable

 - **data/**: Sample data files for testing and training
-  - Contains various test files in SMILES and SELFIES formats
+  - Contains test data in a packed file in SELFIES format

 - **tests/**: Test scripts and comparison utilities
   - `compare_tokenizers.py`: Script to compare outputs from both tokenizers